Heaven Before I Die: Plot

 This is the story of an outcast named Jacob, a Palestinian.
 Jacob's feet are so turned out that he walks like Charlie Chaplin.
 He is different because of that and decides to emigrate from Palestine to Canada, where "everyone is equal".
-There everybody treats him kindly, and a thief specializing in stealing money from cash machines takes him into his home and treats him like a son, waitress Selma finds him a job as a Chaplin imitator, "prophet" Khalil Gibran gives him wise advice.
+There everybody treats him kindly, and a thief specializing in stealing money from cash machines takes him into his home and treats him like a son, waitress Selma finds him a job as a Chaplin imitator, and "prophet" Khalil Gibran gives him wise advice.